Detailed Schedule of the COMPASS

 - The English as a Second Language (ESL) test

-The question types and sections of each of the COMPASS tests can be found at the official COMPASS website.
-You may also find sample questions here (http://www.act.org/compass/sample/index.html).
+The question types and sections of each of the subtests can be found at the official website.
+You will also find sample questions here (http://www.act.org/compass/sample/index.html).

 Test Duration and Schedule

 In accordance with the diagnostic and evaluative spirits of the COMPASS, the sections do not have any stipulated timings.
 Each candidate may finish the test at his/her own pace, without any pressure or stress and restricting time boundaries.
-This is to enable the test takers to perform well and give their best in the test.
+This is to enable the test takers to perform well and give their best.

-Coming to the COMPASS test schedule, the test dates are often decided by individual institutes conducting the test.
+Coming to the schedule of this exam, the test dates are often decided by individual institutes conducting the test.
 In other words, there is no fixed date across the different institutes administering the test.

 For individual institutes, the schedule is decided based on their academic calendars, semesters, and program schedules.
-Accordingly, there may be different Summer, Spring, and Fall test schedules.
+Accordingly, there may be different Summer, Spring, and Fall testing dates.

 When to Take the COMPASS Test?

 As a student interested in joining a particular college or other educational institute, you may, therefore, want to know what this examination is and when to apply for it.
 However, this is a question that is better answered by individual institutes.
 Still, the following generic points should be kept in mind:

 - Some institutions and states require all applicants to take this examination before they enroll into any program; while some others administer the same to students who have already enrolled.
 Therefore, the time you take the COMPASS will vary from one institution to another.
 For example, if you are in Texas, the TSI insist that you take the test before joining the college/institute.

 - When you are joining the college, the date for taking this exam is not decided based on your individual requirements, but collectively for all those joining the institute in a semester/calendar year.